 Nancy has conducted presentations at numerous conferences and seminars throughout the country on subjects including major gifts, development officer and leadership recruitment, board governance, engagement, and giving, presidential transitions, metrics, trends in giving, and peer-to-peer solicitation.
 She is in demand as a coach and trainer for major and principal gift officers, presidents, chancellors, deans, vice presidents, and other academic and administrative leadership.

-Nancy has served on the Boards of the Catholic Foundation of North Georgia, Theatrical Outfit, the Association of Fundraising Professionals of Atlanta and the Advisory Board for the Fund for Theological Advancement.
+Nancy has served on the Boards of the Catholic Foundation of North Georgia, Theatrical Outfit, the Association of Fundraising Professionals of Atlanta, and the Advisory Board of the Fund for Theological Advancement.
 Nancy is a graduate of the University of Virginia, with graduate work in business at Old Dominion University.

 She is married to Michael Pratt, an otolaryngologist, and they have four children and five grandchildren.
 She enjoys playing the violin, cycling, hiking, kayaking, gardening, reading, and cooking in her spare time.